QRamadan/MoPrivFair-ConflictsDetection/README.md

-# BPMN-based Framework for Detecting Conflicts between Security, Data-minimization and Fairness Requirements
+# Chapter 2 of the PhD Thesis: BPMN-based Framework for Detecting Conflicts between Data Protection Requirements

 This file presents the artifacts used in Chapter 2 of my PhD thesis, which provides a BPMN-based Framework for Detecting Conflicts between Security, Data-minimization and Fairness Requirements.
 My submission includes a prototypical implementation of my work on top of STS, the supporting